-When you install a major release of VA Smalltalk, such as Version 7.5 or Version 8.0, into the default directory location, any older installations of VA Smalltalk or VisualAge Smalltalk are not affected.
+When you install a major release of VAST Platform / VA Smalltalk, such as Version 10.0.0, Version 7.5 or Version 8.0, into the default directory location, any older installations of VAST Platform / VA Smalltalk or VisualAge Smalltalk are not affected.
 This means that you can run the new version and the old version side-by-side while you do your migration activities.

-Following the successful installation of your new version of VA Smalltalk, you should follow these steps to migrate your application to the new development environment:
+Following the successful installation of your new version of the product, you should follow these steps to migrate your application to the new development environment:

-- Backup your current development library. - Save to files any text from open workspaces or from the Transcript window of your current development image.

-Merge your current development library and the new development library.
+- Backup your current development library. - Save to files any text from open workspaces or from the Transcript window of your current development image. - Merge your current development library and the new development library.
 You can either merge applications from your existing library into the new library or merge the new library into your existing library.
 No matter which direction you perform the merge, the merge operation only copies versioned maps and applications.